coderleonardo/deploy_with_AWS_lambda_dynamo_APIGateway/README.md

 ### Create a table in DynamoDB

-Search for the AWS DynamoDB service and go to the **create table** button.
+Search for the AWS DynamoDB service and go to the **Create table** button.

 <img src="images/img2_create_table.jpeg" alt= “AWSConsole” width="500" height="300" style="text-align:center;">